-Between mystical mires and wild yet calm forests lies Ranua, an oasis of unhurried experiences amidst Arctic wilderness.
-The Ranua Wildlife Park offers unforgettable adventures among Arctic animals and the encompassing nature will lull you to the deepest sleep of your life.
+Far from the lights of the big city, between mystical mires and wild yet calm forests lies Ranua, an oasis of unhurried experiences amidst Arctic wilderness.
+The Ranua Wildlife Park offers unforgettable adventures among Arctic animals, and the all-encompassing nature will lull you to the deepest sleep of your life.

 How to get here?

-Ranua is situated about an hour’s drive from Rovaniemi to the north or Syöte to the southeast.
+Ranua is situated about an hour’s drive from Rovaniemi.
 There are daily buses available from Rovaniemi, more frequently in the high seasons of Christmas and summer.

 Wild Bears, Wildberries

 Every year, more than 150,000 guests from around the world visit the famous Ranua Wildlife Park, home of Finland’s only polar bears, as well as wolverines, elk, otters, snow owls and other denizens of the Arctic.
 The wildlife park specializes in protection programs for endangered Arctic animals, as well as offering care and support for wounded or orphaned wild animals.
 The zoo offers complete packages that include transportation, accommodation at the Holiday Village Gulo Gulo, zoo visits, safaris, and more.

 The zoo is only the beginning of Ranua’s animal adventures.
 Take a magical ride in a carriage pulled by Finn horses through a whispering forest, or a jolly reindeer sleigh ride.
 Only 15 minutes outside of town, stop by the ecological wolfdog sanctuary and enjoy a campfire lunch.
 If the wolfdogs will climb out of your lap long enough.

 In winter, Ranua turns into a fairytale world of snow and ice.
 After exploring the zoo by flashlight, spend a few hours zipping around the nearby kart track.
 Take a snowmobile safari through dark, crystalline woods or hike across a frozen, silent bog with snowshoes.